openedx/docs.openedx.org/source/developers/references/glossary.rst

       XBlocks.
 An open response assessment is an example of a non-CAPA problem type.

-   certificate
+   Certificate

       A document issued to an enrolled learner who successfully completes a course with the required passing grade.
 Not all Open edX courses offer certificates, and not all learners enroll as certificate candidates.

-      For information about setting up certificates for your course, see `Setting Up Certificates`.

-   chapter
+   Chapter

       See :term:`Section`.

-   chemical equation response problem
+   Chemical Equation Response Problem

       A problem that allows learners to enter chemical equations as answers.
-For more information, see `partnercoursestaff:Chemical Equation`.

-   circuit schematic builder problem
+   Circuit Schematic Builder Problem

       A problem that allows learners to construct a schematic answer (such as an electronics circuit) on an interactive grid.
-For more information, see `partnercoursestaff:Circuit Schematic Builder`.

-   closed captions
+   Closed Captions

       The spoken part of the transcript for a video file, which is overlaid on the video as it plays.
 To show or hide closed captions, you select the CC icon.
 You can move closed captions to different areas on the video screen by dragging and dropping them.

-      For more information, see `learners:Video Player`.

-   codec
+   Codec

       A portmanteau of "code" and "decode".
 A computer program that can encode or decode a data stream.

-   cohort
+   Cohort

       A group of learners who participate in a class together.
 Learners who are in the same cohort can communicate and share experiences in private discussions.

       Cohorts are an optional feature of courses on the Open edX platform.
-For information about how you enable the cohort feature, set up cohorts, and assign learners to them, see `partnercoursestaff:Cohorts Overview`.

-   component
+   Component

       The part of a unit that contains your actual course content.
 A unit can contain one or more components.
-For more information, see `partnercoursestaff:Developing Course Components`.

-   content experiment
+   Content Experiment

       You can define alternative course content to be delivered to different, randomly assigned groups of learners.
 Also known as A/B or split testing, you use content experiments to compare the performance of learners who have been exposed to different versions of the content.
-For more information, see `partnercoursestaff:Overview of Content Experiments`.

-   content library
+   Content Library

      See :term:`Library`.